CodingThrust/AMAT5315-2025Spring-Homeworks/hw2/zhaohui_zhi/hw.md

     20         0 ...ulia/stdlib/v1.9/Profile/src/Profile.jl    27 top-level scope
     Total snapshots: 24.
 Utilization: 100% across all threads and tasks.
 Use the `groupby` kwarg to break down by thread and/or task.
     ```

+We can see that this code spend lots of time at line 47 and line 95 of [Tropical_Sets_Algebra](Tropical_Sets_Algebra.jl), especially doing the macro expansion and defined "+".
+Such code lack GEMM optimization.

 ## Task 2 Answer